Apple Cider Cinnamon Bread Recipe

 What is Apple Cider Anyway?

 In the United States and Canada, apple cider refers to an unfiltered, unsweetened, non-alcoholic beverage made from apples.
 That’s what’s used in this recipe.
+Note that it can also be called sweet or soft cider.

-In other parts of the world, “cider” can mean an alcoholic beverage made from apples.
-Here in the US, we call that “hard cider”.
+In other parts of the world, cider can mean an alcoholic beverage made from apples.
+Here in the US, we call that hard cider.

 Are you looking for another bread recipe that features apples?
 Then check out this applesauce bread recipe.